hhai93/Build-OpenWrt-With-GitHub-Actions/README.md

 📋 Ensure you have:

--  A GitHub account and repository (fork this repo or create a new one).
 -  A Telegram bot token and chat ID (optional, via [BotFather](https://t.me/BotFather)).
--  A GitHub Fine-grained Personal Access Token with "Contents" and "Workflows" write permission.
+-  A GitHub Personal Access Token with "Contents" and "Workflows" write permission.
+[Guide](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/creating-a-personal-access-token).
 -  An OpenWrt `.config` file (generate via `make menuconfig` or copy from another source).

 ---